SciLifeLab Serve allows hosting of web applications built with any framework that creates a server listening on ports 3000–9999.

 streamlit

-To test if this works, you must first build and the run the container.
+To test if this works, you must first build and then run the container.
 This is done by running the following (in the terminal).
-Make sure that you navigate to the location of your Dockerfile
+Make sure that you navigate to the location of your Dockerfile, like /app.

 docker build --platform linux/amd64 -t <some-name>:<some-tag> .

-with the name of the app and some tag to identify this particular version.
-For instance my-web-app:v2
+Replace <some-name>:<some-tag> with the name of the app and some tag to identify this particular version.
+For instance my-web-app:v2.

 Frequently Asked Questions